nhoang4/CS330HW5/README.md

 1. Engine remains Locked after a Code input - Test Case #1
 2. Engine Unlocked and trigger *'Door Unlocked'* after Code Input - Test Case #2
 3. Engine Locked and Unlocked after one string passed - Test case #3
+4. Engine does not interact at all (passing in an empty string) - Test case #4